 IRS rules require the interest crediting rate be no more than a market rate (it is not clear exactly what a market rate is).
-Generally, the interest rate is applied to the beginning of year account balance.
+Generally, you apply the interest rate to the beginning of year account balance.
 The higher the rate the more generous the benefit is.
-This would be paid for by the employer in the form of higher contribution amounts.
+The employer pays this in the form of higher contribution amounts.

 As a result, plans tend to impose a minimum interest rate credit to avoid having to compare the current account balance against the sum of the pay credits each year (or whenever a participant is entitled to a distribution).

 In traditional cash balance plans, the interest credit rate is usually a fixed interest rate, a variable rate, or even a combination of the two.
 But market-based plans use an interest credit based on actual market performance.

 In a low-interest-rate environment, companies with cash balance plans are under pressure – particularly those with fixed interest crediting rates or “greater-of” rates MBCB designs help address other types of risk beyond low-interest rates.
 It’s challenging to meet the guaranteed rate without taking on additional investment risk.
 This is contrary to how the pension world moves – trying to reduce risk, not increase it.

 Market-based plans don’t have the pressure to hit a specific rate each year.
 However, the plan will still guarantees that the total return on the fund is a minimum of 0% at the final payout.
 But that is not an annual requirement.
 The company can put a maximum annual return cap in the market-based design to allow it to build up excess assets to cover if it applies.

 Even if a traditional cash balance plan structure doesn’t impute a minimum fixed rate, this can be challenging to manage the risk.